 The ratio of the short axis to the long axis of the SDE represents the spatial distribution shape of land subsidence.
 When the ratio is close to 1, the spatial distribution shape of land subsidence is close to a circle.
 That is, land subsidence evolves more uniformly in all directions.
 The spatial distribution shape changes in the study area are shown in Figure 7.
 From 2007 to 2015, the spatial distribution shape changed significantly.
 Between 2007 and 2008, the ratio of the short axis to the long axis decreased, which means that land subsidence mainly changed toward the long axis in the northwest-southeast direction.
 From 2008 to 2012, the ratio of the two axes increased rapidly, suggesting that during this period, land subsidence intensified in the short axis direction (northeast-southwest direction).
 Between 2012 and 2015, the ratio of the two axes decreased slowly, indicating that land subsidence was relatively uniform in all directions during this time.
-In short, the main direction of land subsidence development was in the northwest-southeast direction before 2008.
-After 2008, land subsidence intensified in the northeast-southwest direction and showed a trend of expansion.
+In short, the main direction of land subsidence intensified in the northwest-southeast direction in the northwest-southeast direction and showed a trend of expansion.